AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/dataOrganization.md

 One of the most common ways to do this is through the use of an **ERD** (Entity Relationship Diagram).

 You may be thinking to yourself, "Greaaat...but why would I do this?"
 Here's a couple reasons why to use a data model.
 Using data models are much easier than changing your real database.
-It's a lot easier to build a data map than writing SQL queries to change your database.
-Being able to quickly change, and see the changes in a data model will help keep your new database from becoming disorganized, or incorrect.
+Planning ahead will help keep your new database from becoming disorganized, or incorrect.
 When creating a database it's easier for you to review a data model than review a a database design.
 In most cases it is harder to describe a database to your someone than simply showing them a model that represents the database.
 These data models help improve organization and communication within your team.

 ## The Setup

 We are going to go through the process of creating a data model for a **Restaurant Ordering App**.

 - [ ] First you need to go to [Draw.io](https://www.draw.io/) for out **ERD** (Entity Relationship Diagram).
+- [ ] Select Where you want to save it.
+Many options from github repository to your local hard drive, or any of the others.
+Select decide later if you just want to dive right in.
-- [ ] Find the elements you need under the "Entity Relation" tab on the left toolbar.
+- [ ] On the left hand side scroll the menu down to Find the "Entity Relation" tab.
 <!-- INSERT IMAGE OF DRAW ENTITY RELATION -->

 ## The process